 The idea is to get away from statements like the following:

-Neolithic: The New Stone Age, this period follows on from the Palaeolithic and the Mesolithic and is itself suceeded by the Bronze Age.
-This period is characterized by the practice of a farming ecomony and extensive monumental constructions.
+Neolithic: The New Stone Age, this period follows on from the Palaeolithic and the Mesolithic and is itself succeeded by the Bronze Age.
+This period is characterised by the practice of a farming economy and extensive monumental constructions.

 and move towards statements more like: